pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Microbee.md

 ### Graphics Library

 The MicroBee port supports three graphics variants.
-For the low resolution at 160x75 include the following library:
+Low-resolution (up-to 160x50) is built in by default.
+This form cooperates with the generic console and allows the use of custom fonts and UDGs.

+A slightly higher resolution (160x75) is also available.
+This library will preclude the use of custom fonts and UDGs:

     *-lgfxbee

-On the Premimium models, full graphics expansion for 16 PCG pages, 640x275:
+On the Premium models, full graphics expansion for 16 PCG pages, 640x275:

     *-lgfxbee640

-On the Premimium models, standard 16K video memory for 8 PCG pages, 512x256 (faster and smaller) and 320x275:
+On the Premium models, standard 16K video memory for 8 PCG pages, 512x256 (faster and smaller) and 320x275:

     *-lgfxbee512
     *-lgfxbee320